 Judaica / Holocaust & Genocide Studies Collections

 Numbering 2,000 volumes and dating back more than 500 years, the Judaica Collection brings together rare books documenting the global Jewish experience.
 The collection includes texts in fifteen languages other than Hebrew.

 The Holocaust & Genocide Studies Collection, begun by minister and theology educator Edward S. Setchko, was acquired to support WWU’s Ray Wolpow Institute.
 It consists primarily of materials documenting antisemitism, Jewish ghettos, and concentration camps.
 Also available are accounts by Holocaust survivors, histories of Jewish communities, and holdings on the Shearit’ ha-Pleta (“surviving remnant”), Displaced Persons (DPs), and post-war refugees.

 The Mountaineering Collection traces the history of mountaineering as a sport as well as its complex relationship to larger social and environmental issues, including gender, race, class, conservation, and tourism development.
 Dating back more than 200 years, the collection contains books and periodicals from around the globe, with a focus on the Pacific Northwest and Canada.

 The Fly Fishing Collections document the origin and development of this sport as well as its relationship to nature writing, art, ecology, and conservation.

 Special Collections holds approximately 100 wide-ranging collections of unpublished archival material, relating primarily to campus and local history.
 Several collections complement printed holdings of rare books and historical children’s literature.
 Also available are materials on the history of fly fishing in the Pacific Northwest.

-Special Collections is located on the 6th floor of Wilson Library, located at 516 High St. on the north end of campus.
-Wilson Library sits at the corner the old main Lawn and Red Square
+Special Collections is located on the 6th floor of the Wilson Library building, located at 516 High St. on the north end of campus.
+The Wilson building sits at the corner the Old Main lawn and Red Square.